swarnendubiswas/dotemacs/README.md

 - `sb/fill-column` -- Column beyond which lines should not extend
 - `sb/delete-trailing-whitespace-p` -- Control whether trailing whitespace should be deleted or not

+## LSP

+We enable LSP support for all languages supported by `lsp-mode`.
+You may need to install the necessary language servers to complement `lsp-mode`.
+Use `M-x lsp-install-server` or check `setup-emacs.sh`.

 ## Support for Tags

-Support for LSP in GNU Emacs means you will not need to create tags separately, but the following information may still be useful for languages that are not yet supported by `lsp-mode', or you cannot create a compilation database.
+Support for LSP in GNU Emacs means you will not need to create tags separately, but the following information may still be useful for languages that are not yet supported by `lsp-mode'.
+I do not use GNU Global, and instead prefer Universal Ctags.

+### GNU Global

 Use GNU Global with `counsel-gtags`: `gtags -cv --gtagslabel=new-ctags`